jssql1234/docs-sqlacc/docs/integration/xstore/settings.md

 ### Accepting Invitations

+Recipients receive an email with an invitation link.

 :::tip Invitation with User ID
 Users invited by User ID join the company immediately without needing to accept an invitation.
 :::

-Recipients receive an email with an invitation link.

-- **Existing users** are redirected directly to the Company List page
-- **New users** are redirected to the acceptance page to create an account

 ![Invitation Email](../../../static/img/xstore/settings/user-invitation-email.png)

-**Acceptance methods for new users:**

 **Option 1: Sign in with Passkey**

 Log in using a Passkey and redirect to the Company List page.

 :::info Prerequisite
-You must register a Passkey before using this method to accept the invitation.
+You must register an user account with passkey before using this method to accept the invitation.
 :::

 ![Accept with Passkey](../../../static/img/xstore/settings/user-invitation-accept-passkey.png)